 Who is he, what is his background in streaming and what are the ins and outs of his controversy with CSGOShuffle?

 |💸 Fortune||+1M €|

 Who is Phantomlord ?

 Born on October 7, 1988 in the United States, "Phantoml0rd" has for real name James VARGA.
-He is an influencer, an authentic American streamer and e-sport pro.
-He has notably broadcast League of Legends and CS: GO games on his Twitch channel.
+He is an American influencer, streamer and e-sport pro.
+He is particularly known for streaming League of Legends and CS: GO on his Twitch channel.

 The Phantomlord Streamer and its professional life

 The Streamer has made a lot of money in e-Sports.
 However, he has ventured into other equally profitable sites.